githedgehog/docs/docs/vlab/running.md

 ```
 ## VLAB Topology

-By default, the command creates 2 spines, 2 MCLAG leaves and 1 non-MCLAG leaf with 2 fabric connections (between each spine and leaf), 2 MCLAG peer links and 2 MCLAG session links as well as 2 loopbacks per leaf for implementing VPC loopback workaround.
+By default, `hhfab init` creates 2 spines, 2 MCLAG leaves and 1 non-MCLAG leaf with 2 fabric connections (between each spine and leaf), 2 MCLAG peer links and 2 MCLAG session links as well as 2 loopbacks per leaf for implementing VPC loopback workaround.
 To generate the preceding topology, `hhfab vlab gen`.
 You can also configure the number of spines, leafs, connections, and so on.
 For example, flags `--spines-count` and `--mclag-leafs-count` allow you to set the number of spines and MCLAG leaves, respectively.
 For complete options, `hhfab vlab gen -h`.

 ```console
 ubuntu@docs:~$ hhfab vlab gen